Ibero-American Studies, Minor

 Curriculum Overview

 The Ibero-American studies minor requires six courses, and courses of study may be tailored based on a student’s interests and career aspirations.
-Students at the Madrid campus can complete the minor in two semesters or in one semester and one to two summer sessions.
-Because the minor is multidisciplinary, students may simultaneously pursue it and their major area of study, all while staying on track for an on-time graduation.
+Students at SLU-Madrid can complete the minor in two semesters or in one semester and one to two summer sessions.
+Because the minor is multidisciplinary, students may simultaneously pursue it and their major area of study while staying on track for on-time graduation.

 General Requirements